15 Fun Facts About Aladdin

 7. The boy who voiced Aladdin was the boyfriend of D.J. on Full House.

-Seventeen-year-old Scott Weinger was sure he’d blown the voiceover audition when his voice cracked on the first song.
+Teen actor Scott Weinger, who was 17 years old at the time, was sure he’d blown the voiceover audition when his voice cracked on the first song.
 Luckily, he had no idea he was auditioning for Disney’s next powerhouse feature, or he would have been much more worried.
 In the end, it didn’t matter.
 Disney thought his voice personified the cocky street urchin perfectly (Aladdin's singing voice, however, would be performed by Brad Kane).
 At the same time he was voicing Aladdin he was also playing Steve Hale, D.J.’s boyfriend, on Full House.
-The series made a bizarre nod to Weinger’s dual roles when the Full House girls visit Disneyland (as seen in the clip above).
+The series made a bizarre nod to Weinger’s dual roles when the Full House girls visit Disneyland.

 Williams was only available for a handful of recording sessions, so he'd give a rapid-fire delivery of each line as written—in as many different styles as he could create.
 “Robin had so much freedom, and [ad-libbing] was always encouraged," Goldberg told Entertainment Weekly.
 "He always gave us such a huge amount to choose from.
 He would do a line as written, but he would do it as 20 different characters, and John and Ron and I would take those tracks back to the studio and really put the ones in that made us laugh the most and were the ones that we thought were best suited to the lines.
 So even though he gave us a W.C.
 Fields, Groucho Marx, and a Peter Lorre on 'No substitutions, exchanges, and refunds,' we said, 'OK, the Groucho one goes here.'”